Scott Drevitch

-Scott Drevitch (born in Brookline, Massachusetts on 9 September 1965) is an American retired ice hockey and roller hockey defenseman.
+Scott Drevitch (born 9 September 1965) is an American former ice hockey and roller hockey defenseman.

 Ice hockey

-Following a collegiate career with the University of Maine Black Bears and the University of Lowell Riverhawks, Drevitch failed to go pro as a free agent Drevitch was assigned to the Boston Bruins' East Coast Hockey League affiliate Maine Mariners.
-He played a full season for the Mariners, showing the offensive flair he would enjoy throughout his playing days, but concerns about size in an era where smaller, more mobile defensemen were not the norm, had him sent down the following season.
+Following a collegiate career with the University of Maine Black Bears and the University of Lowell Riverhawks, Drevitch was assigned to the Boston Bruins' East Coast Hockey League affiliate Maine Mariners.
+He played a full season for the Mariners, showing the offensive flair he would enjoy throughout his playing days, but concerns about size in an era where smaller, more mobile defensemen were not the norm saw him spending four of his first five professional seasons almost entirely in the ECHL.

-Drevitch spent most of 18 seasons in the mid- to low-minor leagues.
-He spent five seasons with the Tacoma Sabercats of the West Coast Hockey League, and was the career leader in games played, assists and scoring for the franchise; he also played three seasons for the Adirondack Frostbite of the United Hockey League, as well as playing for a number of teams in the ECHL, the IHL, UHL, ECHL, and WCHL, but never the NHL.
+Drevitch ultimately spent most of 18 seasons in the mid- to low-minor leagues.
+He played five seasons with the Tacoma Sabercats of the West Coast Hockey League, and was the career leader in games played, assists and scoring for the franchise; he also played three seasons for the Adirondack Frostbite of the United Hockey League, as well as playing for a number of teams in the ECHL, the IHL, UHL, ECHL, and WCHL, but never the NHL.
 He also played in Sweden, Austria, and the Netherlands.

-Drevitch's excellent conditioning allowed him to continue playing hockey into his 40's.
-His advanced age allowed rookie teammate Mark Hurtubise, from the 2005-06 Adirondack Frostbite's, to draw attention to the fact that Drevitch was as old has his father.

 His final season was in 2007 with the Elmira Jackals of the UHL; at the time of his retirement, he was the final player for the Albany Choppers, New Haven Nighthawks and Maine Mariners franchises active in pro hockey.